decretist/Dissertation/Chapter3/chapter3.markdown

 presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[40] **Placeholder for Pennington, Larson footnote** Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
-Pennington, “The Biography of Gratian, the Father of Canon Law,” 362.
-D.63 d.p.c.34 *is* central to Winroth's arguments in favor of a late date for the first recension (1139), and for a short teaching career for Gratian, but is not relevant to his argument in favor of the two-author hypothesis.
+[40] Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
+Pennington, “The Biography of Gratian, the Father of Canon Law,” 362. **Placeholder for Larson footnote** D.63 d.p.c.34 *is* central to Winroth's arguments in favor of a late date for the first recension (1139), and for a short teaching career for Gratian, but is not relevant to his argument in favor of the two-author hypothesis.
 "The reference to Lateran II only proves that the *Decretum*, as transmitted by extant manuscripts (and I have checked several dozens, 'vulgate' as well as 'pre-vulgate'), cannot have been written before 1139."
 (Anders Winroth, email to Paul Evans, 18 May